 Also increase your intake of omega-3 fatty acids, found in cold-water fish like salmon and tuna, as well as in nuts and seeds.
-There is these foods might help cut down on asthma symptoms.
+There is

 If you have sensitivities or allergies to particular foods, try to avoid them.
 Allergic reactions to food can trigger asthma symptoms.